 Meaningful public participation through a fair, open and transparent process is important and necessary if the AUC is to reach sound and principled decisions.
 Some individuals prefer to represent themselves at AUC hearings which is common and an accepted practice.
-However, to ensure Albertans have the ability to adequately present their views to the Commission before a decision is made, the AUC has a cost recovery process for parties in a proceeding to hire lawyers and/or experts to assist them
+However, to ensure Albertans have the ability to adequately present their views to the AUC before a decision is made, the AUC has a cost recovery process for parties in a proceeding to hire lawyers and/or experts to assist them

 For more information on recovery of costs, please visit

 funding for participants.

 Full participation in AUC proceedings requires time, and expertise on the issues raised by an application and the application process.
 Retaining a lawyer who has familiarity with AUC’s process and the applicable legislation pertaining to an application can assist you in presenting your case in a more effective way.
 A lawyer may assist you by conducting legal research, writing your submissions to the AUC, helping you identify the need to retain an expert, and preparing and asking questions on the evidence presented by opposing parties.
 Participants who share common interests should consider forming a group and retaining one lawyer to represent the interests of the group.